 I love lifting heavy weights, there’s something incredibly enjoyable to me about it.
 Especially once you’ve overcome the learning phase and every time you lift is just fun.

-I like to joke with my male friends that my girlfriend can deadlift more than them🥲.
-She’s 55kg and can deadlift 70kg in just 3 months of training.
+I like to joke with my male friends that my wife can deadlift more than them🥲.
+She’s 55kg and can deadlift 80kg in just 3 months of training.
 To put that into perspective the Women’s world record (58kg) is only 190kg.

 So good heuristic: after 3 months of training, guys should be able to deadlift 2x body weight, women should be able to deadlift 1x body weight.
 After 6 months maybe 3x and 1.5-2x respectively.